CSLewin/APBW/mess/Combat Procedure.md

 3. If you're at the right range to Strike your target and you can afford the momentum to do it, it happens.
 When a foe is out of hits, they're dead (or disabled, if you prefer; see "Strike to Disable").

-4. If an enemy Strikes you, you can pay the momentum to actively defend youself by Parrying (high risk/reward), Dodging (moderate risk/reward), or Blocking (low risk/reward but requires a shield that degrades over time).
-If you can't or don't want to actively defend, you can passively defend by paying 1 momentum, even if this leaves you with negative momentum.
+4. If an enemy Strikes you, you can pay the momentum to actively defend youself (3M or more) by Parrying (high risk/reward), Dodging (moderate risk/reward), or Blocking (low risk/reward but requires a shield that degrades over time).
+If you can't or don't want to actively defend, you can passively defend yourself with a parry, dodge, or block (1M), even if this would leave you with negative momentum, although negative momentum applies as a penalty to your defense roll.
 You can also decide to forgo self-defense and rely entirely on your armor.
 - Parry:
 	- Note: Steel can only parry steel; magic can only parry magic.
 	- Roll: Discipline Die + Might (physical) or Lore (magic) + extra momentum spent - Enemy Attack Skill; success on a 7 or higher.